-The fortunes of both men owe largely to the stock gains posted by the companies they run, Tesla in Musk’s case and Amazon in Bezos’.
-Shares of Tesla are up roughly 800% this year after a five-to-one stock split in August.
-The meteoric rise is driven by a number of factors: its massive factory in Shanghai started churning out vehicles this year, the company began posting consistent quarterly profits, and demand for electric vehicles in general is expected to surge in 2021.
+The fortunes of both men owe largely to the stock gains posted by the companies they run, Tesla in Musk’s case and Amazon in Bezos’s.
+Shares of Tesla are up roughly 800 percent this year after a five-to-one stock split in August.
+The meteoric rise is driven by a number of factors: its massive factory in Shanghai started churning out vehicles this year, the company began posting consistent quarterly profits and demand for electric vehicles in general is expected to surge in 2021.

-Amazon’s stock, on the other hand, rose around 70% last year, a figure that is modest only in comparison to Tesla’s gains.
-Much of Amazon’s performance is due to homebound Americans turning to the e-commerce giant to order products they would have otherwise purchased at retail outlets that were shut down by the pandemic.
+Amazon’s stock, on the other hand, has risen around 70 percent this year, a figure that is modest only in comparison to Tesla’s gains.
+Much of Amazon’s performance is due to homebound Americans turning to the e-commerce giant to order products they would have otherwise purchased at retail outlets shut down by the pandemic.
 Amazon Web Services, a big profit generator for the company, has also experienced increased demand during the pandemic.

 All told, the two men increased their net worth by a staggering $200 billion last year, a sum greater than the gross domestic products of 139 countries.
 A billion dollars – a radically life-changing sum in nearly any other context – becomes just “an entry in a database,” as Musk recently characterized his Tesla assets.